metafacture/metafacture-tutorial/docs/03_Introduction_into_Metafacture-Fix.md

 # Lesson 3: Introduction into Metafacture Fix

-In the last session we learned about Flux moduls.
+In the last session we've learned about Flux modules.
-Flux moduls can do a lot of things.
+Flux modules can do a lot of things.
 They configure the "high-level" transformation pipeline.

-But the main transformation of incoming data at record, elemenet and value level is usually done by the transformation moduls [Fix](https://metafacture.github.io/metafacture-documentation/docs/flux/flux-commands.html#fix) or [Morph](https://metafacture.github.io/metafacture-documentation/docs/flux/flux-commands.html#morph) as one step in the pipeline.
+But the main transformation of incoming data at record, element and value level is usually done by the transformation modules [Fix](https://metafacture.github.io/metafacture-documentation/docs/flux/flux-commands.html#fix) or [Morph](https://metafacture.github.io/metafacture-documentation/docs/flux/flux-commands.html#morph) as one step in the pipeline.

 By transformation we mean things like:

 * Manipulating element names and element values
-* Change hierachies and structures of records
+* Changing hierachies and structures of records
 * Lookup values in concordance list

 But not changing serialization that is part of encoding and decoding.